 A good array of included accessories adds to the Miele's versatility, such as an extra-long crevice tool, dusting brush and upholstery tool.
 It also features an automatic pile-height adjustment, four levels of suction power, a 12-foot hose and telescoping wand.
 Combined with a long, 39-foot power cord, it can reach just about anywhere you may need to clean.

-Unlike the Miele, the Hoover has standard HEPA filtration.
-This requires HEPA dust bags, which cost about $3 each but can be purchased in bulk for a lower price per bag.
-The Hoover also has a full bag indicator that users like.
-This vacuum is significantly lighter than the Miele, at just 11.4 pounds, and it earns accolades from owners for its maneuverability.
+Unlike the Miele, but like the Kenmore, the Hoover has standard HEPA filtration.
+This requires HEPA dust bags, the Hoover Type I HEPA Bag AH10005 (Est. $8 for a pack of 2) The Hoover also has a full bag indicator that users like.
+This vacuum is significantly lighter than the Miele or the Kenmore, at just 11.4 pounds, and it earns accolades from owners for its maneuverability.
 It includes a crevice tool, dusting brush and upholstery tool, although they're stored on the canister vacuum, not the upright vacuum itself.
 Some owners say this is an inconvenience when you need an attachment while using the upright.

 With easy-to-use controls, including a manual pile-height adjustment, the Hoover Tempo WidePath can be used on both carpets and hard flooring surfaces.
 Thousands of owners posting feedback to Amazon.com say it's an excellent value for the low price, although many feel it's not as effective on carpets as higher-end vacuums.
 It has a shorter power cord than the Hoover Platinum, at just 25 feet, although most users don't seem to mind.
 It's very loud, users say, and some say it feels cheap and flimsy.